Prabhakar-Naik/senior-java-developer/README.md

 A user can make 100 requests per minute.<br>
 An application can make 1000 requests per hour.
 <h3>Algorithms:</h3>
 Token Bucket: A bucket holds a certain number of tokens, each representing an allowed request.
 Tokens are added to the bucket at a specific rate.
 When a request comes in, a token is removed.
-If the bucket is empty, the request is denied.
+If the bucket is empty, the request is denied.<br>
+Leaky Bucket: Similar to the token bucket, but requests are processed at a fixed rate, "leaking" out of the bucket.
+If requests come in faster than they can leak, the bucket overflows, and requests are denied.<br>
+Fixed Window: A time window is defined (e.g., one minute).
+The number of requests within that window is tracked.
+Once the limit is reached, subsequent requests are blocked until the window resets.<br>
+Sliding Window: Similar to the fixed window, but it addresses the issue of burst traffic at the window boundaries.
+It calculates the rate based on the current window and the previous window.
+<h3>HTTP Status Codes:</h3>
+429 Too Many Requests:  The server indicates that the user has sent too many requests in a given amount of time.
+<h2>Throttling</h2>
+Definition: Throttling is a more dynamic approach that controls the rate of requests based on various conditions, such as server load or resource availability.
+Instead of simply denying requests, throttling may slow them down or queue them.
+<h3>Purpose:</h3>
+Maintain API availability and performance under heavy load.<br>
+Prevent service degradation.<br>
+Prioritize critical traffic.<br>
+Ensure a smoother experience during traffic spikes.
+<h3>Examples:</h3>
+If the server load is high, delay responses by a few seconds.<br>
+Queue incoming requests and process them at a controlled pace.
+<h3>Techniques:</h3>
+Rate Limiting with Dynamic Adjustment: The rate limit is adjusted in real-time based on server conditions.<br>
+Congestion Control: Algorithms like TCP congestion control can be applied at the application level.<br>
+Quality of Service (QoS): Different priorities are assigned to different types of traffic, ensuring that critical requests are processed even during peak times.
+<h3>HTTP Status Codes:</h3>
+429 Too Many Requests: Can be used, but the server may also use other codes or custom headers to indicate throttling.
+<h3>Rate Limiting:</h3>
+Protecting against abuse (e.g., spamming, DDoS).<br>
+Enforcing usage quotas.<br>
+Preventing excessive consumption of resources by a single user.
+<h3>Throttling:</h3>
+Managing high traffic volumes.<br>
+Ensuring API availability during peak times.<br>
+Maintaining consistent performance.<br>
+Prioritizing critical operations.
+<h2>Best Practices</h2>
+Choose the right algorithm: Select the algorithm that best fits your needs and usage patterns.<br>
+Provide informative error messages: Clearly communicate to the user why their request was limited or throttled and when they can try again.<br>
+Use appropriate HTTP status codes: Use 429 Too Many Requests and other relevant codes to provide feedback to the client.<br>
+Consider API keys: Use API keys to identify and track usage by different clients.<br>
+Implement logging and monitoring: Monitor API traffic to detect potential issues and fine-tune your rate limiting and throttling strategies.<br>
+Test thoroughly: Test your implementation under various load conditions to ensure it performs as expected.

 # 31. Apache Kafka for Distributed Streaming.

 # 32. Apache Zookeeper for Coordination.

 # 33. In-memory Data Grids (Hazelcast, Infinispan).
 # 34. Akka for Actor-based Concurrency.
 # 35. Event-Driven Architecture: Event sourcing and CQRS (Command Query Responsibility Segregation).